 Our governors bring a diverse range of experience and a breadth of knowledge to the Trust.
-There are a total of 25 governors, including 14 public governors across our constituencies of Bournemouth, Poole and Dorset/rest of England, as well as six partner governors and five staff governors.
-The Council of Governors is led by the Chair of the Trust Board and three elected governor co-ordinators.
+There are a total of 27 governors, including 15 public governors across our constituencies of Bournemouth, Poole and Dorset/rest of England, as well as six partner governors and six staff governors.
+The Council of Governors is led by the Chair of the Trust Board

 Public governors – Bournemouth, Poole and Christchurch